Difference between Derivatives and Equity

 Do you know?

-To save yourself from trade brokerage, you can now open a free Demat account with Shoonya and trade for a lifetime at zero brokerage.
+You can open a free Demat account with Shoonya and trade using a transparent pricing policy.